 is a native of Los Angeles, and hopes you won’t hold it against her.
 Since moving to the Bay, she has tried to integrate, including two summers of working at Camp Kee Tov, as well as investing in a North Face jacket.
 She recently graduated from Mills, earning her MFA in Prose, and previously received her BA in English from UC Santa Cruz.
 Between her two degrees, Megan spent a year abroad in Israel, where she worked in a petting zoo on a kibbutz and in a kitchen in Tel Aviv.
 Her approach to tutoring involves a lot of patience, positive feedback, and most of all – fun!
 She hopes to instill her love of words, literature, learning, and intellectual risk-taking into others.

-Megan tutors writing, English, and ISEE and executive functioning.
+Megan tutors writing, English, ISEE test prep, and executive functioning.
 She can also help with college applications.

 is originally from Gansu, China.
 She received her Bachelor’s degree in Teaching Chinese as a Second Language from Sichuan International Studies University.
 Meiming spent three years teaching mathematics to elementary students, and Chinese to foreigners with Teach For China